 The $250/month stack (growing team): Semrush ($139) + Surfer SEO ($99).
 Keyword research, content optimization, rank tracking, and basic AI visibility monitoring.
 This is the stack most serious content teams actually run.

-The $400+/month stack (agency): Semrush ($249) + Clearscope ($129) + OtterlyAI ($29).
+The $400+/month stack (agency): Semrush One ($199) + Clearscope ($129) + OtterlyAI ($29).
 Full research, enterprise content grading, AI search monitoring, and reporting to back it up.

 The real cost nobody mentions is time.
 Every tool has a learning curve.
-Every new workflow takes a few weeks before it sticks.
+Every new workflow takes weeks before it sticks.
 The tool you’ll use every week beats the “better” tool that sits idle after the free trial.
 If you’re not sure what’s pulling its weight, audit your current stack before adding more.
-And if you’re already thinking about bringing in outside AI consulting help, sometimes paying for setup once saves months of trial and error.
+If you’re running affiliate content specifically, the same logic applies but you’ll lean harder on keyword research.
+And for a wider look at which AI tools work for business, I use the same “pick by the job” framework there too.

 My take: Start with one tool per job.
 Learn it properly.
 Add the next one only when the first is a habit.
 Most people don’t need a $400/month stack.
 Most people need the $50 stack and the discipline to use it every Tuesday.